How to set up Audacity

 The Device toolbar is displayed by default in a new installation of Audacity.
 If the Device toolbar is not visible, click on.

-- Click on the Input Channels drop-down menu and choose whether to record in stereo or mono
+- Click on the Recording Channels dropdown menu and choose whether to record in stereo or mono

-- Set the Output Device and Input Device drop-down menus to the built-in computer sound device, or to the specific sound device your cable is plugged into.
+- Set the Playback Device and Recording Device dropdown menus to the built-in computer sound device, or to the specific sound device your cable is plugged into.

 - Windows: Choose the line-in option for your connected sound device (for example, "Line-In: Realtek HD Device").
 Do NOT select "Microsoft Sound Mapper" or "Primary Sound Capture Driver".

 - Mac: Select the "Built-in Audio: Line In" input device, or "USB Audio CODEC" if you are using an external USB audio adapter.

 - If you cannot choose your input source as described above, or if the line-in input will not record, you can use the operating system mixer device to choose the required input.
 For instructions, see the further help for Windows, Mac or Linux on our Wiki.

 Decide if you want to "monitor" your recording, that is hear it played back as you make it.